surajraktate/drop/README.md

 # datahere
-Data Sharing App using realtime messaging (WS)
+Data (file and messages) Sharing App using realtime messaging (WS) on same network or room